Hollywood Undead: Upcoming ninth studio album (2024-present)

+On June 15, 2026, Johnny 3 Tears announced the band would be releasing a new album in early 2027, and that none of the standalone singles would appear on the record.

 Musical style and influences

 Hollywood Undead's style has been observed as a revival of rap rock and nu metal, styles that had declined prior to the band's formation.
+Additionally, Invisible Oranges referred to them as "scene music" in a 2018 article, and Kerrang! referred to them as a "Myspace band" due to their immense popularity on Myspace early in their career.
+Loudwire stated that the band has also been classified under several other "all-encompassing" labels such as "myspace-core" and "scene-core," due to the band's popularity with listeners who the publication described as "the scene kids of Myspace."

 The Guardian wrote of the band, "These mask-wearing rap-metallers are an industrial boy band, N-Sync meets Nine Inch Nails".
 The Brag wrote, "Though the rock half of the band sounds pretty pop-punk, their aesthetic and subject matter is straight horrorcore.
 I tried to sum up their sound to a friend by calling it 'Good Charlotte fronted by Insane Clown Posse' [...]
 They rap-sing about murder, suicide, the apocalypse and chloroform while wearing masks like hockey-playing killers or Mexican wrestlers."
 Digital Beat said that the band combined elements of "rock, industrial and rap" as well as EDM.
 In a 2011 interview, band member Johnny 3 Tears said that he did not consider Hollywood Undead to be a rap rock band, but rather a rock band that was influenced by hip hop.
 In a 2020 interview, he said that he considers Hollywood Undead to be an industrial hip hop group, describing their sound as "an amalgamation of Nine Inch Nails and the Beastie Boys".

 Funny Man cites 1990s hip-hop artists such as N.W.A, Wu-Tang Clan, and Snoop Dogg as some of the band's influences, while Johnny 3 Tears cites Tom Petty, John Fogerty, John Lennon, and Paul McCartney as some of his personal influences.
 Other influences for the band include Dog Eat Dog, Eminem, Linkin Park, Rage Against the Machine, Downset., Incubus, Nine Inch Nails, Slipknot, and Beastie Boys.